Greece and lenders agree bailout, shares rally

 Euro zone finance ministry officials taking part in the so-called 'euro working group' agreed to recommend approval of the bailout when euro zone finance ministers meet on Friday, a source at the Italian Treasury said.

-Still, officials in sceptical northern European countries remained cautious, pending final approval of the deal.
+Still, officials in skeptical northern European countries remained cautious, pending final approval of the deal.

 "ONE STEP AT A TIME"